Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Background

-As discussed in the preface of Ref.\ \cite{kow95}, in order to be able to extend the analysis to the complex plane, it was necessary that a complete understanding of the Stokes phenomenon would be needed, which entailed not only determining where the lines of discontinuity occurred, but also the size of the subdominant jumps in the asymptotic expansion.
-A major accomplishment towards this goal occurred with the publication of Ref.\ \cite{kow09}, but it concentrated only on asymptotic series that could be Borel-summed, namely both types of generalised terminants.
-In order to verify these results, the MB-regularised forms were also derived.
-Nevertheless, the advent of Ref.\ \cite{kow09} meant that it was now possible to consider the exactification of Stirling's approximation, which as mentioned previously, involves an infinite number of terminants.
-Thus, Ref.\ \cite{kow14} represents the next stage in the development of improved methods for handling asymptotic expansions over the past two decades.
+As discussed in the preface of Ref.\ \cite{kow95}, in order to extend the analysis to the complex plane, a complete understanding of the Stokes phenomenon was required, which entailed not only determining where the lines of discontinuity occurred, but also the size of the subdominant jumps in an asymptotic expansion.
+This is an ambitious undertaking to say the least.
+Nevertheless, a major accomplishment towards this goal occurred with the publication of Ref.\ \cite{kow09}, even though it concentrated only on Borel-summable asymptotic series such as both types of generalized terminants.
+These results were verified by deriving the corresponding MB-regularized forms.
+Thus, with the advent of Ref.\ \cite{kow09} it was now possible to consider the exactification of Stirling's approximation, which as indicated previously, involves an infinite number of terminants.
+Consequently, Ref.\ \cite{kow14} represents the next stage in the development of improved methods for handling asymptotic expansions over the past two decades of activity in asymptotics beyond all orders or hyperasymptotics as it has become more familiarly known.